Adult Swim: Video on demand and online streaming

 In mid-2004, Adult Swim launched a video on demand service on subscription television providers.
 The service includes several episodes from various Adult Swim original series, syndicated series, and anime licensed for Toonami.
 The anime series s-CRY-ed initially premiered on demand before debuting on the regular block in May 2005.
+The video on demand service was added to DirecTV in October 2007, on channel 1886.

 Adult Swim introduced online video streaming in 2006, providing a free online video on demand service for recent and older episodes of select programming.
 Initially, some episodes premiered on the website early, although eventually episodes began appearing 1–3 days after broadcast.
 This became a week after broadcast in June 2010.

 In August 2011, Adult Swim began requiring TV Everywhere authentication for most episodes on the site, greatly reducing the amount of free content.
 This service was combined with the Adult Swim mobile app in 2014.
-Around this time, Adult Swim began posting every episode of select series online for free viewing, although some of these were removed in 2015 when Hulu acquired the rights to multiple shows, and once again in 2020 when sibling service HBO Max launched.
+Around this time, Adult Swim began posting every episode of select series online for free viewing, although some of these were removed in 2015 when Hulu acquired the rights to multiple shows, and once again in 2020 when sibling service HBO Max, known as Max from May 2023 to July 2025, launched.

-Most of Adult Swim's library is available on HBO Max, while select series are available on Hulu and Tubi.
-As of March 2022, Adult Swim's current programming, excluding Rick and Morty (which is shared with Hulu) and Off the Air, is put on HBO Max the day after new episodes air.
+As of 2025, many Adult Swim shows are available on HBO Max, though several series have expired since initially being added, with most of them returning to the Adult Swim website.
+Hulu, which previously had several series, now only has Rick and Morty and The Eric Andre Show, the latter being exclusive to the service.
+Adult Swim's current programming, excluding Rick and Morty (which is released on HBO Max and Hulu a month after each season ends), The Eric Andre Show, and Off the Air (which is available on YouTube), is put on HBO Max the day after new episodes air.

 Several Adult Swim shows are also available for purchase on iTunes, Google TV, Amazon, Microsoft Movies & TV, and Vudu.